vellvm/vellvm/src/ml/testing/README.md

-# Vellvm Testing Infrastructure
+# Twophase Testing Infrastructure

-This code provides a means to add Vellvm semantics tests as `.ll` files with some markup in the comments.
+This code provides a means to add Twophase semantics tests as `.ll` files with some markup in the comments.
 A single file might contain several tests so that a single function might be called more than once or multiple similar functions might be run.